Effective, safe treatment, education, research,

 after ovulation injection, the eggs are collected and then fertilized in the

-1-2 fertilized eggs are transferred into the uterine cavity.
+1 fertilized egg are transferred into the uterine cavity.

 It is an

-advantage if the bladder is not completely empty during embryo transfer.
+advantage if the bladder is full during embryo transfer.
 Try to

 refrain from urinating two hours before transferring.